 Another thing I like is that my new growth and relaxed strands both respond positively.
 When I apply this to my new growth and relaxed hair, they both soften up and feel moisturized.

 Now for the things I don't like.
 I'm not a fan of is the artificial coconut smell, though it doesn't linger.
-Also, this product really doesn't provide any slip so I need to use a detangler before applying this.
+This product really doesn't provide much slip so I need to use a detangler before applying this.
+Also, it has Hydrolyzed Keratin in the ingredient list.
+The keratin is further down on the list so it probably won't be too much of an issue but it is something to keep in mind when I'm pairing it with other products to make sure I'm not giving my hair too much protein.

 For me right now this is a keeper.
 It moisturizes my hair like no other leave-in ever has.
 Since a little goes a long way I'm still on my first bottle, but have already bought my second bottle.